garukuThota/garukuThota/README.md

 - 👋 Hi, I’m @garukuThota
 - 👀 I’m interested in Computer Architecture and System Software
 - 🌱 I’m currently learning hardware modeling
-- 💞️ I’m looking to collaborate on implementing ideas from research literature
+- 💞️ I’m looking to collaborate on implementing ideas from research
 - 📫 How to reach me ...

 <!---